Agrael1/Wisdom/README.md

 **Windows Store:**

-To Compile for Windows Store, the following requirements are needed:
+To Compile for Windows Store with CMake, the following is required:

 - CMakeSettings: `-DCMAKE_SYSTEM_NAME=WindowsStore -DCMAKE_SYSTEM_VERSION=10.0 -DCMAKE_BUILD_TYPE=Debug/Release/RelWithDebInfo/MinSizeRel`
 - Windows 10 SDK 10.0.19041.0+
 - Visual Studio Generator, tested on Visual Studio 2022 (v143) - Ninja generator is not supported
 - Installed UWP SDK

 To launch a project find generated .sln in build `out/build/{BuildName}/examples/hello-triangle-winrt` folder and launch it with Visual Studio.
 This is due to deployment requirements of UWP applications, which is performed with Visual Studio.

+Or you can install a NuGet package to any Visual studio project.

 After the first launch, the project can be launched from the Start Menu.